Prosecutor: 'No basis' for Minneapolis cop to shoot woman

 Sweasy asked Noor why he couldn't have told Damond to step back, tell his partner to drive, or tell his partner to get down.

 "I had to make a split-second decision."
-Noor testified, and said he felt he had no other choice but to shoot in the moments after a "loud bang" on his squad car made him fear a possible ambush.
+Noor testified, and said he felt he had no other choice but to shoot under the circumstances, after he heard a bang on the driver's side of the squad car, saw his partner look afraid and try to pull out his gun, and then saw a woman at the driver's side window, raising her arm.

 Noor, 33, was fired after being charged.
 His attorneys have argued that he was justified in using deadly force to protect himself and partner Matthew Harrity from a perceived threat.
 Prosecutors have argued there was no reasonable threat, and questioned whether the supposed bang on the squad car was invented.